 Click above to visit the entire site

 On its surface, Then We Came to the End, by Joshua Ferris, is a lively satire about office life.
-It begins so well that one doesn't really care if the set-up gives way to nothing more than a series of sketches.
+It begins so well that we wouldn't really care if the set-up gave way to nothing more than a series of sketches.
 That's not what happens, though.
 Without ever settling into a linear narrative, the action of "Enter a New Century," the first part of the book (comprising nearly half of its length), thickens around a certain Wednesday in spring.
 It is as though one's attention were fixed on a leaf caught in the spiral of a current around a drain.
 At the end, the leaf disappears, and one blinks.
 Suddenly so much is clear.

-Mr Ferris's mastery of tone is complete.
+Ferris's mastery of tone is complete.
 Even though his story takes on heft and becomes increasingly serious, he never changes registers.
 The jokes do not peter out.
 On the contrary, they intensify.
 As we get to know the inmates of the offices and cubicles on and around the sixtieth floor of an office building on Michigan Avenue in Chicago, the jokes become funnier, because one gradually becomes a member of the group.
 Initially a blur, Karen and Benny and Jim and Hank (the lone black) and the others differentiate themselves from the group - a process concisely described on pages six and seven of my edition - while the narration continues in the first-person plural.
 Never has community been captured so exhaustively.
 The "We" of this novel is a magnificent fiction, for a first-person plural point of view is an impossibility.
 And yet it gives incomparably convincing voice to the caprice and anxiety of a group of young, intelligent people working in a faltering enterprise.

 But it wasn't just our jobs at stake, was it?
 When we had trouble nailing an ad, our reputations were on the line.
 A good deal of our self-esteem was predicated on the belief that we were good marketers, that we understood what made the world tick - that in fact, we told the world how to tick.
 We got it, we got it better than others, we got it so well we could teach it to them.
 Using a wide variety of media, we could demonstrate for our fellow Americans their anxieties, desires, insufficiencies, and frustrations - and how to assuage them all.
 We informed you in six seconds that you needed something that you didn't know you lacked.
 We made you want anything that anyone willing to pay us wanted you to want.
 We were hired guns of the human soul.
 We pulled the strings on the people across the land and by god they got to their feet and they danced for us.